-If employees go above and beyond standard performance, why not include a ‘pay-day bonus’ in the form of a gift card or voucher with their salary slip.
-The key is not to alert the employee to anything as this adds to the surprise and delight element of recognition.
+If employees go above and beyond standard performance, why not include a ‘pay-day bonus’ in the form of a gift card or voucher with their salary?

 7. Get your employees to vote for their favourite rewards:

-Your employees are probably the best people to ask when it comes to ascertaining how they want to be rewarded.
-Get them to come up with ideas for rewarding their fellow colleagues.
-You can encourage their participation by adding a reward for the top three most creative ideas.
+Your employees are probably the best people to ask when it comes to deciding how they’d like to be rewarded.

 9. Recognise employees’ personal achievements: